ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back-volunteer.md

 What you do at work will not necessarily align with the current trends and ways of the industry.
 Many moons ago I worked on Adobe Flash when it was dying.
 In a past life, I was deep into Angular when React was eating the world.
 To prepare for interviews in 2019 and early 2020, with JavaScript as my strongest language, I still needed to take time to brush up on data structures and algorithms.

 So staying technical is critical.
 As a manager?
 Even more so as our days are not spent coding or designing or architecting.
-But rather coaching, executing, building teams, and setting direction.
+But rather coaching, mentoring, executing, building teams, and setting direction.

 For 6+ months, prior to volunteering, I was deep in the interview process with FAANGs, top tier tech companies, and high-growth startups.
 In working with Pursuit, I saw an opportunity to keep the learning going while also giving back!